 There is no other food group in the diet that provides more vitamin B9, folate or folic acid as green vegetables.
 In fact, the name of the vitamin itself derives from the that it was discovered for the first time in spinach leaves.
 The name “folic” comes from the Latin form “folia”, which means leaf.
 Leafy green vegetables are the richest source of this vitamin.

 Vitamin B9 or folic acid is very important during pregnancy, because it plays an important role in the development of the fetus.
-In addition it is also essential during the growth stages, to be able to produce red blood cells correctly and to avoid anemia.
+In addition it is also essential during the stages of development children, to be able to produce red blood cells correctly and to avoid anemia.
 That is why it is so important that adolescents consume this vegetable.

 * See: Foods rich in folic acid

 Another very important nutritional aspect of green leaves is their enormous richness in antioxidants, such as beta-carotene, quercetin, resveratrol or rutin.
 Only vegetables can provide us with these antioxidants, which are not found in products of animal origin.